antistatique/capdrupal/README.markdown

 Capistrano create two files `capfile` and `config/deploy.rb`.
 Open `capfile` and set the depencies.

 	require 'rubygems'
-	require 'railsless-deploy'
-	require 'capistrano-drupal'
+	require 'capdrupal'
 	load    'config/deploy'

 Then, go to `config/deploy.rb` to set the parameters of your project.
-First you have to define the general informations (generaly use by multiple server) and the different stage you have.
+First you have to define the general informations about the user, server and the app himself.

 	# USER
 	set :user,            "name"